Asbel Rutto

 Asbel Rutto (born 12 February 2002) is a Kenyan long-distance runner specializing in the marathon.
 He rose to prominence with his course record victory at the 2024 Rome Marathon and holds a personal best of 2:06:24 in the event.

 Career

-Asbel made his international debut in road races, notably improving his 10km personal best to 27:55 when he placed third at the 2023 Absa Run Your City Durban 10K.
+Asbel made his international debut in road races, notably improving his 10 km personal best to 27:55 when he placed third at the 2023 Absa Run Your City Durban 10K.

 Asbel's breakthrough came in the marathon in 2024.
 On March 17, 2024, he won the Rome Marathon in a new course record time of 2:06:24.
 This performance also marked a significant personal best for Asbel, improving his previous best by over three minutes.
 During the race, he led at the halfway point with a split of 1:02:36 and sustained his lead to win his first career marathon.

 He also holds a personal best of 1:13:36 in the 25 kilometres road race, set in Nairobi in December 2024.